Oil down as Saudis end Yemen bombing; traders eye crude build

 Official stockpiles data will be issued on Wednesday by the government's Energy Information Administration.

-U.S. crude's front-month May contract, which expired at the close of Tuesday's session, finished down $1.12, or 2 percent, at $55.26 a barrel.
-The nearby June contract, which will become the front-month beginning on Wednesday, settled down $1.27 at $56.61.
+U.S. crude's front-month May contract CLK5, which expired at the close of Tuesday's session, finished down $1.12, or 2 percent, at $55.26 a barrel.
+The nearby June contract LCM5, which will become the front-month beginning on Wednesday, settled down $1.27 at $56.61.

 Both U.S. crude and Brent extended losses in post-settlement trade, after the release of the API data.